ahaborte918/osticket-post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 In this project we will focus on the post-installation configuration of osTicket, including setting up roles, departments, help topics, and user permissions to optimize workflow management.
-It demonstrates how to customize the ticketing system for efficient IT support and customer service operations..<br />
+It demonstrates how to customize the ticketing system for efficient IT support and customer service operations.<br />

 <h2>Environments and Technologies Used</h2>